"Suddenly, the whole sky just exploded! And for us, you know, you get goosebumps - every single time - it's different."

 Love for the process

-As we leave behind the city lights of Whitehorse, the best game of hide and seek begins.
+As we leave behind the city lights, the best game of hide and seek begins.
 Using a variety of earth weather and space weather information, we’ll travel the highways in search of the best locations likely to give us views of the renowned and mystical northern lights.

 Finding a safe and favourable location, we’ll huddle around the car and touch on some of the beautiful tales and legends that follow our lady aurora.
 But just don't wave at her, because she may come down and take you away from the earth…